luminietos/2A/README.md

- # Train Schedule - JS Project 02A
+ # "Trainformation" - JS Train Schedule (Project 02A)

 ## Description
 This is a Finnish train station information app that that utilizes Live JSON API from Digitraffic.